2 - Calle de la Muneghe

 Calle de la Muneghe 2993 - Casanova's Birthplace & Grandmother's House

-The building belonged to the Procuratie di San Marco and housed six poor families, including the widowed Marzia together, it is believed, with her 17 year old daughter and new 27 year old son-in-law, who probably lived here during their first year of marriage in 1724 until they departed for theatre work in London during 1726, leaving the one year old Giacomo to be raised by his grandmother in this house.
+The building belonged to the Procuratie di San Marco and housed six poor families for free, including the widowed Marzia together, it is believed, with her 17 year old daughter and new 27 year old son-in-law, who probably lived here during their first year of marriage in 1724 until they departed for theatre work in London during 1726, leaving the one year old Giacomo to be raised by his grandmother in this house.

 When his parents returned to Venice in 1728, the three year old Casanova was reunited with them at the new family house around the corner on Calle de la Comedia, where he was brought up until his father's premature death in 1733, when he was just eight years of age.